Basil Vogt

 Basil Vogt (10 December 1878 – 7 August 1939) was a politician from Liechtenstein who served in the Landtag of Liechtenstein from 1928 to 1930 and again from 1932 until his death in 1939.
-He was also mayor of Balzers from 1927 to 1936.
+A member of the Christian-Social People's Party and later Patriotic Union, he was also mayor of Balzers from 1927 to 1936.

 Life

 Vogt was born on 10 December 1878 in Balzers as the son of Valentin Vogt and Regina (née Vogt), as one of eight children.
 He trained as a carpenter in Wald, Zürich, and worked as a carpenter and farmer in Switzerland and later in Alsace.

-From 1927 to 1936 Vogt was the mayor of Balzers as a member of the Christian-Social People's Party.
+From 1927 to 1936 Vogt was the mayor of Balzers as a member of the Christian-Social People's Party (VP).
 During this time, he oversaw the rising of the Rhine dam and the building of a new water supply from 1934 to 1935.
-He chaired the formation meeting of the Patriotic Union in 1936.
-From 1928 to 1930 and again from 1932 to 1939 he was a member of the Landtag of Liechtenstein.
-He, along the other VP members of the Landtag, resigned in 1930 over disputes regarding the length of the Landtag's term following the 1928 election.
+Vogt was elected as a member of the Landtag of Liechtenstein in the 1928 elections but he, along the other VP members of the Landtag, resigned in 1930 over disputes regarding the length of the Landtag's term following the 1928 elections.

-He, along with Wilhelm Beck, were the only two VP members elected to the Landtag in 1932.
+Vogt, along with Wilhelm Beck, were the only two VP members elected to the Landtag in the 1932 elections.
 However, during this time Beck was frequently absent from the Landtag due to prolonged illness, and Vogt was considered to be the defacto representative of the party instead.
 In 1933, he was the only member who voted against the closure of the Liechtenstein delegation in Bern.
-In 1939 he was elected as a member of the Landtag as a part of the unified list between the party and the Progressive Citizens' Party for the formation of a coalition government.
+He chaired the formation meeting of the Patriotic Union (VU) in 1936.
+In 1939 he was re-elected as a member of the Landtag as a part of the unified list between the VU and the Progressive Citizens' Party (FBP) for the formation of a coalition government.
 However, he died from a stroke four months later and was succeeded by Heinrich Andreas Brunhart.